 Despite my already restricted diet I decided this year to give being a low histamine vegan a go.
 I hadn’t ever intended to make this a permanent shift, but I was curious to see if it had any impact on my health.
 It was to challenge myself to see if I could have more vegan meals or entire days of eating a vegan diet with a view to potentially decreasing my dairy intake a little in the long-term.

 The first few days were easy.
 I started my day, as I always do, with porridge made with plant-based milk.
 I either did it with fruit, nuts and seeds, or my carrot cake porridge.
-Lunch and dinner were based on quinoa as a source of protein with more nuts and seeds, especially hemp seeds and sesame seeds for their protein and calcium content, respectively.
+Lunch and dinner were based on recipes such as my quinoa vegetable soup as a source of protein with more nuts and seeds, especially hemp seeds and sesame seeds for their protein and calcium content, respectively.
 I ate even more vegetables than I usually do, which is already a lot, and included things like coconut milk into dishes.
 Pasta, rice and potatoes were consumed voraciously!

 But then it went wrong . . .